Shorts

 Dolly Parton Said No To Elvis is part of Mark E. Nevin's new 4-track EP (coming out 2 Feb 2018).

-The film cleverly puts the whole story inside a Wild West background, where a male power and a female creative force take turns in enforcing their view (and changing sizes in return).
-The 2D animation supplies beautifully the Whitney Houston story of the 1992 cover, before finally Dolly makes up for the song profits rightly deserved to her.
+The film cleverly sets the entire story within a Wild West backdrop, where a male power and a female creative force take turns enforcing their views (and changing sizes in return).
+The 2D animation beautifully tells the Whitney Houston story of the 1992 cover, before finally Dolly makes up for the song profits rightly deserved to her.

 Related Articles